chiedo/minimal-jsdoc/README.md

-Minimal template for JSDoc 3
+Minimal template for JSDoc 3 (Beta)
 ---
 A minimal template for creating clean documentation for one-namespace libraries.

 See a [demo](https://rawgit.com/chiedolabs/objob/master/docs/ob.html).

-You will need to link to your namespace file from the index yourself by passing a README to jsdoc.

 This is still a beta and hasn't been heavily field tested.
+The code is pretty dirty right now due to pure laziness.
+This should only be used if your library contains one name-space.
+Not sure what would happen if you added more that one.
+Haha.

 Usage
 ---